aliciaNB/aliciaNB/README.md

 - 👋 Hi, I’m @aliciaNB
-- 👀 I’m interested in all things software dev
+- 👀 I’m interested in all things software devevelopment
-- 🌱 I’m currently learning Flutter Dart... was expoloring Ruby and Rails
+- 🌱 I’m currently a very curious individual: learning C++ and exploring large scale system design
+-    Recently exploring: Flutter, Dart, and app development Ruby and Ruby on Rails Discord Developer community and bot automations + app development
-- 💞️ I’m looking to collaborate on open source projects and help with small bugs or general programming questions
+- 💞️ I’m happy to collaborate on open source projects or help with small bugs and answer general programming questions
 - 📫 How to reach me alicia.buehner@gmail.com

 <!---